atharva-p/guides/Intermediate.md

 ## Using `python -m` while running commands in venv

-Always prepend your command with `python -m`, not doing will execute the command using the global python interpreter,  which will make the virtual environment pointless
+Always prepend your command with `python -m`, not doing so will execute the command using the global python interpreter, which will make the virtual environment pointless

 ## What do you mean by "executing a module as a script"?